 Artificial Intelligence in Contract Management: Should Your Enterprise Jump on the Bandwagon?

-While using Twitter or Linkedin, you probably have seen the online ads touting artificial intelligence (AI) as the next big thing in contracting.
+Chances are you’ve seen the online ads touting artificial intelligence (AI) as the next big thing in contracting.
 As with any industry buzzword, contract managers may feel pressured to try out AI.
-But is your enterprise really ready for AI to handle in-house legal work?
+But is your organization REALLY ready for AI to handle in-house legal work?
 Let’s review key considerations about implementing AI in contract management.

 What is AI in Contract Management?

-First of all, the definition of AI varies between the company and the person you’re speaking to.
-This is why understanding your expectation of what the technology really is and how that definition is going to deliver results that you can really use are key.
+The definition of AI varies greatly from company to company and person to person.
+That’s why it’s key to understand your expectation of what the technology really is and how it’s going to deliver results that you can really use.

-The current state of AI in contract management is that the majority of companies are offering services in prescriptive analytics only.
-The claim that robots will be reviewing your contracts is still several years away for now.
+The current state of AI in contract management is that most companies are offering services in prescriptive analytics only.
+The claim that robots will be reviewing your contracts is still several years away.

 Who is Trying AI in Contract Management?